 Inspired by society, driven by ingenuityWith our passion for technology, we set standards and create sustainable value – for businesses, for society and for each individual.
 Our company founder, Werner von Siemens, would have called this "inventiveness".
 Today, we call it Ingenuity for life.

-Australian and New Zealand companies have the chance to make their mark on global supply chains.
-Siemens’ expertise in the areas of electrification, automation and digitalization helps them compete on the world stage, creating lasting value for future generations.
+Australian and New Zealand companies are integrated in global supply chains.
+Siemens’ expertise in electrification, automation and digitalization helps them compete on the world stage, creating lasting value for future generations.

-Fast and flexible: Levelling the playing field in manufacturingDigitalization is dramatically transforming manufacturing.
+Fast and flexible: a level playing fieldDigitalization is dramatically transforming manufacturing.
 The seamless integration of data from product development, production and supply chain helps manufacturers respond to customer needs.
 Companies in Australia and New Zealand have a lot to offer, and much to gain.

 Siemens’ innovations enable manufacturers to upgrade to the latest digital product development and production methods.
 As a result, companies can significantly improve flexibility and speed, increasing customer satisfaction.

-It all begins with efficient energy production.
-Wind turbines on land and at sea, as well as turbines that convert energy from gas or coal into electricity – all must function at the highest possible degree of efficiency.
+Meanwhile, energy markets are changing.
+Getting the right mix of renewable and conventional energy sources is tricky.
+It begins with efficient energy production.
+Wind turbines on land and at sea, as well as turbines that convert energy from gas or coal into electricity – must all function with maximum efficiency.

 Delivering power requires secure, low-loss transmission and distribution.
 Intelligent networks reliably integrate decentralized and fluctuating renewable energy supplies.
 Decentralized power and storage solutions can create virtual power plants that help stabilise the grid.
 Finally, advanced control technology can boost power flexibility.

 The lowest-priced energy is energy that's not needed in the first place.
 This is why energy-efficient technologies are key to reducing power consumption in buildings, manufacturing, transportation and many other areas.